code-not-found/code-not-found.github.io/_posts/grpc/2018-05-15-grpc-java-example.md

 To show how gRPC works let's build a client and corresponding server that exposes a simple Hello World gRPC service.

-# Defining the Service Using Protocol Buffers
+# Defining a Service Using Protocol Buffers

 gRPC services are defined using [protocol buffers](https://developers.google.com/protocol-buffers/){:target="_blank"}.
 These are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.